Breakfast at Maria California

 Paseo Alvaro Obregon entre Constitucion e Hidalgo, Zona Comercial, 23000 La Paz, B.C.S., Mexico

-When it comes to where to eat in La Paz, another can’t miss restaurant is Harker Board Co.
-Just the location on the malecĂ³n is worth going for.
-They’ve taken full advantage of that location and view overlooking the Sea of Cortez with several rooftops that are perfect for watching the famous La Paz sunsets.
-It’s the perfect spot to have a cocktail and sip the evening away while watching the sun go down.
+When it comes to where to eat in La Paz, another can’t miss restaurant experience is Harker Board Co.
+Located directly across the street from the malecón, the restaurant has several levels of rooftops that are ideal for watching the famous La Paz sunsets with a tasty cocktail in hand.

-Harker Board’s menu is a variety of bar and pub food that includes tacos, burgers, wings, pizza and salads.
-They also mix tasty cocktails and have a wide selection of domestic beer and beer on tap.
-In addition to great views and food, Harker Board has some of the best murals in all of La Paz on their buildings.
+Sip the evening away and watch the sun go down while enjoying a variety of bar and pub food that includes tacos, burgers, wings, pizza and even salads with a wide selection of beers on tap.
+In addition to the views and food, don’t miss Harker Board’s murals on their buildings.
+They are some of the best ones in all of La Paz.

 HARKER BOARD CO